Choosing and Caring for Cheese

-Individual cheeses (soft or hard) on the whole last better than cut cheeses, and in general you can expect a shelf-life of two weeks from receipt on any individual cheese we deliver.
+Individual cheeses (soft or hard) on the whole last better than cut cheeses, and in general you can expect a shelf-life of one week from receipt on any individual cheese we deliver.
 (The exceptions are very fresh goats' milk cheeses like Perroche, which, if not eaten within three to four days, may be frozen very happily.)

 Hard cut cheeses like Cheddar, and robust blues like Stilton, if carefully wrapped and stored in waxed paper or foil, keep for a week or more.